intcreator/intcreator.com/README.md

 # [intcreator.com](https://intcreator.com/)

 This website was originally created in HTML, CSS, and JavaScript using the Polymer Elements library, but now it uses Lit with TypeScript and Rollup.
-As of 4/2025 it is still in the process of migration.
+As of 4/2025 all published components have been migrated.
 It is deployed with Firebase.

 ## Run this website locally